Product Requirements Document

 A PRD is often based on the company’s long-term product strategy, containing functional specifications for the entire lifecycle of the product.

 Product owners and product managers come together with stakeholders to decide the exact specifications and capabilities.
-Once a comprehensive list of specs is finalized, the product manager arranges them in order of developmental hierarchy and importance and hands it over to the product development team in the form of a PRD.
+Once a comprehensive list of specs is finalized, the product manager arranges them in order of developmental hierarchy and importance and hands them over to the product development team in the form of a PRD.

 It’s important to note that PRDs can be for both full versions and minimum viable products.